kedano/nordahl.me/content/articles/responsive_design_of_hiof.md

 #### Until March

-The focus on the next stage for the website has been somewhat lacking in the wait of the decision to either fusion with other collage universities and create a new web platform or totally revamp our own site.
+The focus on the next stage for the website has been somewhat lacking in the wait of the decision to either fusion with other college universities and create a new web platform or totally revamp our own site.
 With a final decision to continue on our own at March 13. it was finally time to refine and push forward on our development stages.

 * Prototyping
     - Prototyping with different technologies